 Welcome to Nimbus, a Service & Contact Center solution which runs integrated into Microsoft Teams™.
 Luware Nimbus is Software as a Service which natively runs in the Microsoft Azure cloud.
 Nimbus allows you to set up your own services with minimal configuration effort and IT know-how.
 Developed from the ground up, Nimbus is combining years of Luware know-how with modern web standards.

 - A lightweight user interface with controls just as responsive as a locally installed application.

-- A streamlined and lean design which seamlessly integrates into the layout of Microsoft Teams, while working just as good in your browser.
+- A streamlined and lean design which seamlessly integrates into the layout of Microsoft Teams while working just as well in your browser.

 How Nimbus handles your data

-With O365 as your directory, a single sign-on experience is provided for all customer Nimbus users.
+With O365 as your directory, a single sign-on (SSO) experience is provided for all customer Nimbus users.
 User access is authenticated with tight integration to Microsoft's global identity management platform (Azure Active Directory - AAD) and industry standard authentication flows (OAuth2).
-By using a concept of Organization Units Nimbus ensures that data and access is given out only on a "need to know" basis per team / service on your tenant.
+By using a concept of Organization Units, Nimbus ensures that data and access is given out only on a "need to know" basis per team/service on your tenant.

-The customer, or their integration partners, perform self-administration of access to data by leveraging predefined Role Based Access Control policies provided by the Luware Cloud products.
+The customer or their integration partners perform self-administration of data access by leveraging predefined Role Based Access Control policies provided by the Luware Cloud products.
 This ensures that Luware or Nimbus never need to store or process user account passwords outside the customer's environment.

 As extended contact center solution, Nimbus never touches the call itself.
 Instead it just "tells" MS Teams what to do with it.
-By doing so the media stream stays inside the customer’s Teams tenant, with the resulting benefits:
+By doing so, the media stream stays inside the customer’s Teams tenant, with the following resulting benefits:

 - Everything from security to encryption is covered by Microsoft.